gijit/gi/README.md

 ------------------
-As of `gigit` v0.9.15, Complex numbers fully supported, with all of the `cmplx` library funtions available.
+As of `gigit` v0.9.15, Complex numbers fully supported, with all of the `cmplx` library functions available.
 The underlying complex.lua library works at LuaJIT natively.

 There's still some cruft to clear out